 With so much incoming email about customer service, project milestones, and more, mistakes happen.
 It’s no wonder 62 percent of workers have reported email mishaps.

-Delegate, don’t forward
+1. Delegate, don’t forward

-Just as different team members take care of specific project tasks, email can be managed more effectively when you’re delegating so that the right people deal with the right emails:
+Just as different team members take care of specific project tasks, email can be managed more effectively when you’re delegating so that the right people deal with the right emails.

 Leverage add-on services like Outpost that let you assign new messages to specific team members.
 That way you know who is responsible for each message — and don’t have to maintain separate tracking just for your inbox.
-Using an email service that has a private “notes” function can help streamline those sorts of email handoffs, so you’re not in danger of forwarding on comments that someone on your team needed for context, but that were not meant to be read by the external sender.
+Using an email service that has a private “notes” function can also help streamline those sorts of email handoffs.
+That way you’re not in danger of forwarding on comments that someone on your team needed for context, but that was not meant to be read by the external sender.

 In addition to team members having their own individual emails, it can be useful to have specific emails for certain departments, events, and even throwaway addresses to use when signing up for various online accounts.
 Here are a few tips to help build out your new inbox setup.

-Have general addresses for departments, such as marketing@, service@, and sales@
+Create general addresses for departments, such as marketing@, service@, and sales@

 Limit access to your personal email

 It can be really easy to push specific contacts, conversations, or email threads into your personal inbox.
 But doing that completely defeats the purpose of creating and assigning specific inboxes.
 Only give out your personal email on business cards or to direct personal contacts.
 Try to keep these emails focused on correspondence.

 Make use of general accounts

 For website accounts, instead of using your personal address, set up a general organization email (like email@example.com), or use free webmail services for “signup emails.”
 You can then use these emails as your address for online services, lists, or other times where you need to provide an email, but multiple people will need to use your login credentials.

-When dozens or hundreds of emails are sitting in a queue, you need to know in real time what is being dealt with, what is on deck, and what still needs to be assigned or evaluated.
+When dozens or hundreds of emails are sitting in a queue, you need to know in real-time what is being dealt with, what is on deck, and what still needs to be assigned or evaluated.

 You don’t want to waste time or sacrifice productivity — or look bad to a customer — by having an email slip through the cracks (and never get a response) or receive conflicting responses from more than one person.

 Real-time status is crucial.
 Make sure your email management system gives you access to at-a-glance status reports.
 That way, if someone is drafting a reply, you can easily see that someone is on it.
 If an email needs to be assigned to a team member, you want to be able to see that it still needs attention.

-Share inboxes with the whole team
+4. Share inboxes with your whole team

 Create shared inboxes for specific topics or departments